VermeilChan/MetalSlugFontReborn/Documentation/CONTRIBUTING.md

 ## License

-Metal Slug Font Reborn is licensed under the Apache License 2.0.
+MetalSlugFontReborn is licensed under the Apache License 2.0.
 All contributions to the project are also subject to this license.

 ## Contact Information